-Idiopathic scoliosis is a side-to-side curvature of the spine which typically commences when a young person begins their growth spurt, between the ages of 10 and 14.
+Idiopathic scoliosis is an atypical side-to-side curvature of the spine which typically commences when a young person begins their growth spurt, between the ages of 10 and 14.
 This form of scoliosis typically affects girls more commonly than boys and females also suffer more significant curvatures statistically.

 The vast majority of cases will not progress to more than a 10% curvature.
 These mild curves are not considered grounds for any treatment and are highly unlikely to enact any painful symptoms or physical limitations.